OpenSourceEconomics/econ-project-templates/README.md

    After successfully answering all the prompts a folder named according to your project_slug will be created in your current directory.

-6. For Windows users: Execute the following commands in the Anaconda prompt or initialize a shell of your choosing by running conda init in this shell.
+6. For Windows users: Execute the following commands in the Anaconda prompt or initialize a shell of your choosing by running:

+        $ conda init

+    in the shell of your choosing.

 *Skip step 7 if you did not opt for the conda enviornment.*